Back to blog

 Paid news apps need a monetization model before engineering starts.
 Decide whether the product uses a metered paywall, hard paywall, freemium sections, premium-only content, ad-free subscription, newsletter bundle, membership perks, or a hybrid model.
 Each model changes the access-control logic and user journey.

 For mobile apps, subscription implementation also has platform-policy implications.
 Apple's App Store guidelines cover auto-renewable subscriptions and in-app purchase expectations for digital content.
-Google Play policy similarly requires non-deceptive purchase experiences and recurring value for subscriptions.
+Google Play subscription implementation similarly requires clear entitlement handling, cancellation support, base-plan/offer planning, and non-deceptive purchase experiences.
 These are not just legal notes; they affect UX, product setup, QA, review notes, and launch timing.

 Build time increases when web subscriptions and app subscriptions must stay synchronized.
 The app may need account linking, entitlement checks, restore-purchase flows, receipt validation, promotional campaigns, grace periods, cancellation states, and customer-support tools.
 A weak entitlement model creates subscriber frustration and support load.